Uberi/botty-bot-bot-bot/README.md

 `example-download-history.sh` is a Bash script that shows a sample usage of this utility.
 If you edit the script to replace `SLACK_API_TOKEN_GOES_HERE` with an actual Slack API token, you can download history simply by running it.

+### `src/process-history.py`

+`src/process-history.py` is a standalone utility that processes and shows history in-memory.
+With a variety of filtering options, it is very useful for searching through and filtering messages.

+    $ python3 src/process-history.py --help
+    usage: process-history.py [-h] [--history HISTORY] [-f FILTER_FROM] [-t FILTER_TO] [-c FILTER_CHANNEL] [-u FILTER_USER]
+                              [-i FILTER_CONTAINS] [-s {time,channel,user,text}]

+    Slice and filter Slack chat history.

+    optional arguments:
+      -h, --help            show this help message and exit --history HISTORY     Directory to look for JSON chat history files in (e.g., "~/.slack-history").
+      -f FILTER_FROM, --filter-from FILTER_FROM
+                            Show only messages at or after a date/time (e.g., "4pm september 8 2015").
+      -t FILTER_TO, --filter-to FILTER_TO
+                            Show only messages before or at a date/time (e.g., "8pm september 9 2015").
+      -c FILTER_CHANNEL, --filter-channel FILTER_CHANNEL
+                            Show only messages within a channel (e.g., "general", "#general").
+If multiple --filter-channel arguments
+                            are specified, messages in any of the given channels pass the filter.
+      -u FILTER_USER, --filter-user FILTER_USER
+                            Show only messages by a specific user (e.g., "@anthony", "anthony", "Anthony Zhang").
+If multiple
+                            --filter-user arguments are specified, messages by any of the given users pass the filter.
+      -i FILTER_CONTAINS, --filter-contains FILTER_CONTAINS
+                            Show only messages that contain a specified string (e.g., "wing night", "nuggets").
+If multiple --filter- contains arguments are specified, messages containing
+                            any of the given strings pass the filter.
+      -s {time,channel,user,text}, --sort {time,channel,user,text}
+                            Show only messages that contain a specified string (e.g., "wing night", "nuggets").

+`example-process-history.sh` is a Bash script that shows a sample usage of this utility, filtering out messages in the channel `#general` that include the phrase "wing night" or "nuggets", sorted alphabetically by username.

 License
 -------